ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 resonance.
 Fortunately, it's very easy to build the second trap by copying the first.
 Remember, I do not need perfectly resonant traps.

-However, you might not have such an easy time if you try to wind your traps with magnet wire and wind up with this:
+However, you might not have an easy time reproducing the same resonance if you wind your traps with magnet wire and get this:

 ![magnet-wire-trap.jpg](/assets/images/magnet-wire-trap.jpg)

 Spaces between windings (hard to avoid with magnet wire) will lower inductance in a way that is hard to reproduce.
-It's true that spaces between windings increases Q and lowers loss.
-However it is much easier (using flexweave) to produce coils with consistent inductance with tighter windings.
+It's true that winding spacing increases Q and lowers loss, but it's much easier to produce coils with consistent inductance with tighter windings.

 Try speaker wire if you want to go cheaper.